|

 the approach to the fort, but our soldiers pressed

-gained a foothold on the parapet; but, not
+on, and gained a foothold on the parapet; but, not

 being supported by other troops, nor aided by the